33 1/3 Revolutions per Monkee

-33 1/3 Revolutions per Monkee is a television special starring the Monkees that aired on NBC on April 14, 1969.
+33 1/3 Revolutions per Monkee is a television special starring The Monkees that aired on NBC on April 14, 1969.
 The musical guests included Jerry Lee Lewis, Fats Domino, Little Richard, the Clara Ward Singers, the Buddy Miles Express, Paul Arnold and the Moon Express and We Three.
 The special was produced by Jack Good, creator of the television series Shindig!.

 Julie Driscoll and Brian Auger (with their backing band the Trinity) also played a prominent role.
 This special is notable as the Monkees' final performance as a quartet until 1986, as Peter Tork left the group at the end of the special's production.

-Overview
+Plot

 The story follows Brian Auger and his assistant Julie Driscoll as they take the Monkees through various stages of evolution until they are ready to brainwash the world via commercial exploitation.
 Trapped in giant test tubes, the four are stripped of all personal identity and names: Micky Dolenz becomes Monkee #1, Peter Tork becomes Monkee #2, Michael Nesmith Monkee #3 and Davy Jones Monkee #4.

 Auger and Driscoll observe each of the Monkees' minds as the group attempt to regain their stripped personal identities through their fantasies.
-Mickey performs an R&B up-tempo duet remake of "I'm a Believer" with Driscoll.
+Micky performs an R&B up-tempo duet remake of "I'm a Believer" with Driscoll.
 Peter reclines on a giant cushion in eastern garb and, with musical backing by sitar and tabla, performs the gentle "I Prithee (Do Not Ask for Love)".
 Mike, in a chroma-key sequence, sings a country song, "Naked Persimmon".
 Davy sings and dances to "Goldilocks Sometime" as a toy.
 Auger finds their fantasies interesting and proceeds with the brainwash.

 Now under Auger's control, the Monkees perform like stiff-legged wind-up robots ("Wind-Up Man").
 Auger, displeased with their wooden performance, introduces a four-part harmony with pianos stacked atop each other, with Auger and his electric keyboard on top, then descending to Jerry Lee Lewis, Little Richard and Fats Domino on the bottom.
 Charles Darwin appears and, disapproving of Auger's methods, introduces him and the Monkees to evolution in the form of a psychedelic dance performance ("Only the Fittest Shall Survive").
 Darwin turns the Monkees back into apes ("I Go Ape") and allows Auger, Driscoll and the Trinity to work from there, and Driscoll sings "Come On Up".
-Several times during the mayhem, Graham Nash appears in a cameo exclaiming "I don't believe it!"
+Several times during the mayhem, Trinity drummer Clive Thacker appears exclaiming "I don't believe it!"

 With the process complete, Auger introduces the Monkees to a gig at the Paramount Theater on December 7, 1956 and describes them as "idolized, plasticized, psychoanalyzed and sterilized".
 The Monkees, dressed in outlandish 1950s vocal-group gear, launch into a classic 1950s rock medley: "At the Hop", "Shake a Tail Feather", "Little Darlin'" and "Peppermint Twist", backed by Lewis, Richard, Domino, We Three and the Clara Ward Singers.
 The guest performers contributed their own songs to the medley, with the Ward Singers performing "Dem Bones" as the segment's finale.